COMMUNITY SUPPORTED AGRICULTURE (CSA)

 Why should I join the Freedom Food Farm CSA?

-In addition to your weekly vegetable share, our Summer CSA members get free access to our Pick-Your-Own Section (herbs, flowers, strawberries, hot peppers, snap/snow peas, cherry tomatoes, husk cherries, etc.) and can attend our summer events for free!
+In addition to your weekly vegetable share, our Summer CSA members get free access to our Pick-Your-Own Section (herbs, flowers, strawberries, hot peppers, snap/snow peas, cherry tomatoes, husk cherries, etc.) and can attend our summer events for free or half price!